raspberrypilearning/test-detectives/en/step_7.md

 logger.debug("Invalid suit - " + str(suit) )
 ```

-Now let's test what this looks like when you run the program and set an invalid suit.
+Next let's test what this looks like when you run the program and set an invalid suit:

 + Create a new file and save it as `log_test.py`, in the same folder as your `card.py` code.